Creating Elevation Model File for VDCI Project: Setting Up Layers and Drawing Geometry

 Learn More

 Now we are bringing it in at a scale factor of 1 and an insertion point of 0, and I'll hit OK.
-Zoom extends, Control-S to save.
-It does not really matter what layers are on in our drawing because we are going to go in and turn them all off anyway, except for our VDCI plan model walls.
+Zoom Extents, Control + S to save.
+It does not really matter what layers are on in our drawing because we are going to go in and turn them all off anyway—except for our VDCI Plan Model walls.

-In an elevation or a section, there might be geometry that is closer to the camera or closer to the person looking at the are closer and further away different colors, or in this case, different thicknesses of lines or shades of gray.
-That's to add depth to our drawings by visually just taking a glance at it.
+In an Elevation or a Section, there might be geometry that is closer to the camera—or closer to the person looking at it—and geometry that is further away.
+We differentiate these by using different colors, or in this case, different lineweights or shades of gray.
+That helps add depth to our drawings at a glance.
 If you look at the PDF handouts, you can see that the outline of the building and the outline of the roof are darker and thicker than our doors, windows, and other geometry.

-This implies that there is distance from where a wall meets just the space, the empty space next to it, or above and below the roof where the roof overhangs past the wall geometry.
-Because of this, our layers are going to be named A Heavy, A Medium, and A Light.
-This just assigns three different pen weights to the layers instead of naming them things like wall, door, window.
+This implies that there is distance from where a wall meets empty space, or above and below the roof where it overhangs past the wall geometry.
+Because of this, our layers are going to be named A-HEAVY, A-MEDIUM, and A-LIGHT.
+This just assigns three different pen weights to the layers instead of naming them things like WALL, DOOR, or WINDOW.

-That way, our geometry can be placed on layers that represents the distance between itself and the adjacent geometry.
+That way, our geometry can be placed on layers that represent the distance between it and the adjacent geometry.
 So let's get started.
-I'm going to go Layer Properties, and using Layer 0, we're going to add many layers.
+I'm going to go to Layer Properties, and using Layer 0, we're going to add many layers.

-New layer, A-HEVY.
+New Layer: A-HEAVY.
 That's our heavy layer.
-That's going to be a similar color to what we've used before, Color 2.
+That's going to be a similar color to what we've used before—Color 2.
 Very familiar.

-Let's go New Layer.
-This is A-MEDM.
+Let's go New Layer: A-MEDIUM.
 This is going to be a color of 120.

 Again, very familiar.
-New layer again, A-LITE, and this will be 253.
-Next, let's add a slightly different layer, C-GRND, C-GROUND.
+New Layer again: A-LIGHT, and this will be 253.
+Next, let's add a slightly different layer: C-GRND, or C-GROUND.

-So this is a civil layer representing the ground, and this is actually going to be a color of 1, which is red, and that's actually the thickest line that we could add.
-In our color table file, these are thick to thin across our starting 9.
+This is a civil layer representing the ground, and this is going to be a color of 1, which is red—and that's actually the thickest line that we could add.
+In our color table file, these go from thick to thin across the first 9 colors.
 Okay, so that's our C-GROUND layer.
-Let's add a new layer, and this one's going to be interesting as well, A-FLOR-LEVL, Floor Level.
+Let's add a new layer: A-FLOR-LEVL (Floor Level).

 These are the datum lines that you can see running across at the floor level and top of plate on your handout.
 This will be a color of 7, or white.
-Okay, now we can add some more familiar layers, A-DIMS, and that's going to be the same color as our floor plan, so that's 31.
+Okay, now we can add some more familiar layers: A-DIMS, and that's going to be the same color as our floor plan—Color 31.

-Here we go, A-PAT-LITE.
-This is a light pattern layer, so we'll do 253, and then we'll add another pattern layer, A-PAT-HEAVY, H-E-V-Y, and this matches with a color of 2.
+Here we go: A-PAT-LIGHT.
+This is a light pattern layer, so we'll do 253.
+Then we'll add another pattern layer: A-PAT-HEAVY (H-E-V-Y), and this matches with a color of 2.
 If you look at the handout, you can see that the stucco has some light dots and dark dots.
 That provides a slightly different texture than what's generated automatically with the AutoCAD hatch, and so we want to provide it on two separate layers.

-Finally, let's add an A-TEXT, and we'll put that on 7 as well, or white.
+Finally, let's add an A-TEXT layer, and we'll put that on 7 as well, or white.
 There's our layers.
-I'm going to close and open layer properties so you can see them alphabetically, and there is one final change I want to make before we are done setting up our layers.
+I'm going to close and open Layer Properties so you can see them alphabetically, and there is one final change I want to make before we are done setting up our layers.

-This floor level line you can see is a dot dash dot dash, so we want to change the line type.
-I'm going to grab a floor level, change my line type, and we have to load a new line type.
-This is going to be the Center 2 line type.
+This Floor Level line you can see is a dot-dash-dot-dash, so we want to change the linetype.
+I'm going to grab A-FLOR-LEVL, change its linetype, and we have to load a new linetype.
+This is going to be the CENTER2 linetype.

-Center 2.
-I'll hit OK to load it into my drawing, but then I have to choose Center 2 and hit OK to assign it to that layer.
-I'll close my layer properties, and we are ready to begin drawing our geometry.
+CENTER2.
+I'll hit OK to load it into my drawing, and then I have to choose CENTER2 and hit OK to assign it to that layer.
+I'll close my Layer Properties, and we are ready to begin drawing our geometry.
 In the next video, we will set up our floor level and ground lines.

 See you there.